estherdomfeh213/thme/README.md

 #### Internet
 The internet is a global network of linked computers, servers, phones and smart appliances that communicate with each other using the transmission control protocol (TCP) standard to enable the fast exchange of information and files, along  with other types of services.
+*Tim Berners-Lee*

+  Network can be one of two types:
+  1. A privite network
+  2. A public network